bgplab/bgplab/basic/2-multihomed/index.md

 * Customer router: use any device [supported by the _netlab_ BGP configuration module](https://netlab.tools/platforms/#platform-routing-support).
 * External routers need support for [default route origination](https://netlab.tools/plugins/bgp.session/#platform-support).
 If you want to use an unsupported device as an external router, remove the **bgp.originate** attribute from the lab topology.
-* You can do automated lab validation with Arista EOS, Cumulus Linux, or FRR running on the external router.
+* You can do automated lab validation when running Arista EOS, Cumulus Linux, or FRR on the external router.
 Automated lab validation requires _netlab_ release 1.7.0 or higher.
 * Git repository contains external router initial device configurations for Cumulus Linux.

 ### Lab Wiring